chiayongjian/twitter-kafka-sparkstreaming/README.md

 # A Simple Guide to getting Twitter, Kafka and Spark Streaming working together

-Please refer to the Wiki Page for setup information on how you could get the above components working together.
+Please refer to the [https://github.com/chiayongjian/twitter-kafka-sparkstreaming/wiki](Wiki Page) for setup information and detailed description.